 What else makes a good pair of studio headphones?

 Finally, when it comes to looking for bells and whistles such as active noise cancelling and Bluetooth: don’t bother.
 You won’t find them on true studio headphones.
 They might be nice features to have in the real world, but in the studio you don’t want to be dealing with dead batteries, latency, or anything that might detract from or mess with the truth of the signal you need to hear.

 If a pair of studio headphones is well made, meets its design goals, and is a decent value, it should find acceptance in the audio creation industry.
 If enough pros like it and use it, it can become regarded as an industry standard.
 This is where the true value of studio reference monitors lies: being able to find that same headphone or speaker in other studios, and to know you’ll get the sound you’re already familiar with.

 The pro audio world is still full of products designed decades ago like Sony MDR-7506, which have a known and accepted sound.
 These headphones don’t necessarily sound nice or pleasant, because that’s not their job.
 So if you’re in the market for studio gear, it may be worth looking for established models rather than the latest and greatest.

 What if you’re not a professional musician or audio engineer?
 Are studio headphones for you?

-While it’s true that some of the best reference headphones can get crazy expensive, there are plenty of great options that get the job done without costing you your rent money.
-Some of the best headphones used around the industry can cost two or three times less than those Beats headphones we mentioned.
-Both the Sony MDR-7506 and the Beyerdynamic DT 990 Pro headphones are prime examples of affordable options that are used in studios around the world.
+While it’s true that some of the best reference headphones can get crazy expensive, there are plenty of great options that get the job done without costing serious money.
+Some of the most commonly used headphones in the audio industry can cost half as much as Beats “studio” headphones.
+Both the Sony MDR-7506 and the Audio-Technica ATH-M50X are prime examples of affordable options that are found in studios around the world.